xiphonics/picoTracker/usermanual/advance-edition/content/pages/introduction.md

 ## Overview

 picoTracker Advance is the evolution of the original picoTracker — a portable music instrument built around the classical tracker interface.
-It currently supports eight stereo channels, with per-step assignable sample and MIDI instruments.
+It currently supports eight stereo channels, with per-step assignable sample, Synth and MIDI instruments.
 The new hardware is designed to enable new creative possibilities as the firmware continues to evolve.

 Your picoTracker Advance comes included with a: